pgRouting/workshop/docs/chapters/introduction.rst

 	* Workshop level: intermediate
 	* Attendee's previous knowledge: SQL (PostgreSQL, PostGIS), Javascript, HTML
-	* Equipments: This workshops will make use of the GIS LiveDVD if possible.
-Otherwise it will require VirtualBox installed to load a virtual machine image.
+	* Equipments: This workshops will make use of the GIS LiveDVD.

 .. rubric:: Presenter